This article applies to PRTG Network Monitor 15.4.20 or later

 Warning | Up | The sensor may show a warning, but the monitored object works. |

-Partial Down | Up | This status is available in a cluster setup and is displayed if at least one cluster node reports the sensor as up and at least one cluster node reports it as down.
-With at least one up report, the monitored object is supposed to be working. |
+Down (Partial) | Up | This status is available in a cluster setup and is displayed if at least one cluster node reports that the sensor shows the Up status and at least one cluster node reports that the sensor shows the Down status.
+With at least one report stating the Up status, the monitored object is supposed to be working. |

 Unusual | Up | The sensor may show unusual values, but the monitored object works. |

-Collecting | Up | The sensor still waits for more monitoring data to definitely decide about the sensor status, but so far the monitored object works.
-This PRTG internal status is visualized as Unknown in the GUI. |
+Collecting | Up | The sensor is still waiting for more monitoring data to definitively decide on the sensor status, but so far the monitored object works.
+This PRTG-internal status is visualized as Unknown in the PRTG web interface. |

 Down | Down | The monitored object does not work. |